-During the three months ended December 31, 2012, the Company issued 75,000 shares of common stock to consultants in exchange for services.
-Consulting costs charged to operations were \$47,250.
-During the three months ended December 31, 2012, the Company issued warrants to purchase an aggregate of 452,500 shares of common stock to consultants in exchange for services, consisting of warrants to purchase 252,500 shares at an exercise price of \$1.12 per share with a three year term, and 200,000 shares at an exercise price of \$1.12 per share with a five year term.
-Consulting costs charged to operations were \$130,697.
-During the three months ended December 31, 2012 the Company completed a private offering of common stock and warrants to accredited investors for gross proceeds of \$2,379,365.
-The Company accepted subscriptions, in the aggregate, for 3,172,486 shares of common stock, and five year warrants to purchase 3,172,486 shares of common stock.
-Investors received five year fully vested warrants to purchase up to 100% of the number of shares purchased by the investors in the offering.
+During the three months ended December 31, 2013, the Company issued 275,000 shares of common stock to consultants in exchange for services.
+Consulting costs charged to operations were \$214,000.
+During the three months ended December 31, 2013, the Company issued 209,473 fully vested warrants to consultants in exchange for services.
+Consulting costs charged to operations were \$259,306.
+During the three months ended December 31, 2013 the Company completed a private offering of common stock and warrants to accredited investors for gross proceeds of \$5,820,588.
+The Company accepted subscriptions, in the aggregate, for 7,760,784 shares of common stock and five year warrants to purchase 11,641,176 shares of common stock.
+Investors received five year fully vested warrants to purchase up to 150% of the number of shares purchased by the investors in the offering.
 The warrants have an exercise price of \$1.00 per share.
 The purchase price for each share of common stock together with the warrants was \$0.75.
-The Company used the proceeds for working capital and other general corporate purposes.
+The Company plans to use the proceeds for working capital and other general corporate purposes.
 Network 1 Financial Securities, Inc. served as placement agent for the offering.
-In connection with the offering, the Company paid \$279,317 and issued five year fully vested warrants to purchase 317,249 shares of common stock with an exercise price of \$1.00 to Network 1 Financial Securities, Inc., which represents 10% of the total number of shares of common stock sold to investors solicited by Network 1 Financial Securities, Inc. During the three months ended December 31, 2012 the Company completed a private offering of common stock and warrants to accredited investors for gross proceeds of \$710,000.
-The Company accepted subscriptions, in the aggregate, for 946,666 shares of common stock, and five year warrants to purchase 946,666 shares of common stock.
-Investors received five year fully vested warrants to purchase up to 100% of the number of shares purchased by the investors in the offering.
+In connection with the offering, the Company paid \$747,302 and issued five year fully vested warrants to purchase 776,078 shares of common stock with an exercise price of \$1.00 to Network 1 Financial Securities, Inc., which represents 10% of the total number of shares of common stock sold to investors solicited by Network 1 Financial Securities, Inc. During the three months ended December 31, 2013 the Company completed a private offering of common stock and warrants to accredited investors for gross proceeds of \$1,312,500.
+The Company accepted subscriptions, in the aggregate, for 1,750,000 shares of common stock and five year warrants to purchase 2,625,000 shares of common stock.
+Investors received five year fully vested warrants to purchase up to 150% of the number of shares purchased by the investors in the offering.
 The warrants have an exercise price of \$1.00 per share.
 The purchase price for each share of common stock together with the warrants was \$0.75.
 The Company used the proceeds for working capital and other general corporate purposes.
 Maxim Group LLC served as placement agent for the offering.
-In connection with the offering, the Company paid \$97,300 and issued five year fully vested warrants to purchase 94,667 shares of common stock with an exercise price of \$1.00 to Maxim Group LLC, which represents 10% of the total number of shares of common stock sold to investors solicited by Maxim Group LLC.
+In connection with the offering, the Company paid \$170,625 and issued five year fully vested warrants to purchase 175,000 shares of common stock with an exercise price of \$1.00 to Maxim Group LLC, which represents 10% of the total number of shares of common stock sold to investors solicited by Maxim Group LLC.